Andros Kyprianou: Early life and education

-Early political career
+Political career

 He served as a member of the Borough Committee of AKEL Strovolos and a member of the District Committee of AKEL Nicosia.

 In 1988, he was employed as a full-time official at the Central Committee of AKEL, whilst in 1990 he was elected to the Central Committee.
 In 1995, he was re-elected to the Central Committee and a member of the Political Bureau of the Party.
 In 2000, he was re-elected as a member of the Political Bureau and elected a member of the Secretariat of the C.C.
 In 2005, he was re-elected to all the Bodies of the Party.

 He served as Head of the Sports Bureau, Local Authorities Bureau, Environment Bureau, International Relations Bureau and European Affairs Bureau of the C.C. of AKEL.
 He was also the Press Spokesman of the Party between 2003 and 2009.
 He also served as Municipal Councillor of Strovolos.
 At the parliamentary elections of 27 May 2001, he was elected Member of the House of Representatives standing as an AKEL-Left-New Forces candidate in Nicosia and was re-elected at the parliamentary elections of 21 May 2006.

 He was a member of the Committee of Selection and Chairman of the House Standing Committee on Internal Affairs and of the House Standing Committee on Labour and Social Insurance.
 Today he is a member of the Committee of Selection, Chairman of the House Standing Committee on Internal Affairs, member of the House Standing Committee on Foreign Affairs and of the House Standing Committee on Development Plans and Public Expenditure Control.